Gemello-Digitale-Bologna/URBIA/backend/modal_runtime/README.md

 Furthermore, it also:
 - mantains the sandbox stateful by updating the `globals` dictionary with the local variables produced at each run;
-- scans the work directory for produced artifacts and uploads them to S3 directly from inside the sandbox using `boto3`.
+- scans the work directory for produced artifacts (*except for datasets: those are handled in tools) and uploads them to S3 directly from inside the sandbox using `boto3`.

 S3 specifics:
 - The bucket name is read from the `S3_BUCKET` env var inside the sandbox.